WS/FCS Healthful Living

 - Each student learns in an environment that is physically and emotionally safe for students and adults.

-- Each student is actively engaged in learning and is connected to the school and broader community.
+- Each student is actively engaged in learning and is connected to the school and the broader community.

 - Each student has access to personalized learning and is supported by qualified, caring adults.